Antidote User Guide

 Map links

-Most place names (including World Heritage Sites) have a definition followed by the icon, linking you directly to an online map (the map service is controlled by Antidote’s settings)Google Maps.
+Most place names (including World Heritage Sites) have a definition followed by the icon, linking you directly to an online map (the map service is controlled by Antidote’s settings).

 World Heritage links